Walk the Proud Land: Production

 The role of Mary Dennison, Clum's fiancée, was originally offered to Piper Laurie, but she turned it down so she could study at the Actors Studio in New York.
 Pat Crowley was cast instead.

 The right to use the title "Walk the Proud Land" was obtained from Logan Forster, author of "Proud Land," a novel of the same genre.

+Release

+The film had its world premiere on August 1, 1956 at Walter Reade's Community Theatre in Hudson, New York.

 Reception

+William Brogdon of Variety called the film "generally unexciting".
 The film was not a success at the box office, something attributed to the fact that Murphy played a pacifist rather than an action hero.
 This ended Murphy's plans to make his dream project, a biopic of painter Charles Marion Russell.